ubccr/xdmod/docs/upgrade.md

   thereof), e.g., if you want to upgrade from 9.5.1 to 11.0.2, then you must upgrade from 9.5.1 to 10.0.\*, then from 10.0.\* to 10.5.\*, then from 10.5.\* to 11.0.2.
-- Make a backup of your Open XDMoD configuration files before running the upgrade script.
-The upgrade script may overwrite your current configuration files.
+- Make backups of your Open XDMoD configuration files and databases before running the upgrade script.
+The upgrade script may overwrite your current configuration files and data.
-- If the upgrade includes database schema changes (see version-specific notes further down on this page), you should back up all your data.
 - Do not change the version in `portal_settings.ini` before running the upgrade script.
 The version number will be changed by the upgrade script.